 Click to enlarge

-As always let us now turn our attention to the metric that this post is interested in which is the Shiller PE10.
-This is also shown in the first chart above which dates back to 1881 and is effectively an S&P 500 cyclically adjusted PE or CAPE for short.
-This method is used and was made famous by Professor Robert Shiller.
+Let us now turn our attention to the metric that this post is interested in which is the S&P500 Cyclically Adjusted PE (S&P 500 CAPE), also known as the Shiller PE10.
+This is also shown in the first chart which dates back to 1881 and was made famous by Professor Robert Shiller.
 It is simply the ratio of Real (ie after inflation) S&P 500 Monthly Prices to 10 Year Real (ie after inflation) Average Earnings.

 It is important to highlight that my calculation method varies from that of Professor Shiller.
 He only uses S&P 500 Actual Earnings data where because I use the S&P 500 PE10 to actually make investment decisions from I also include extrapolated Earnings estimates right up to the present day.
 This is to try and make the value as current as possible.

-- The correlation between the Nominal S&P500 Price and the S&P 500 PE10 from present day back to 1881 is 0.67.
-This correlation is one reason why I use this metric to make investment decisions from.
+- The correlation between the Nominal S&P500 Price and the S&P 500 PE10 from present day back to 1881 is 0.66.
+This is considered a moderate, bordering on strong correlation and is one reason why I use this metric to make investment decisions from.

 - The Dataset Median S&P PE10 is 15.9.